armijnhemel/proximity_matcher_webservice/README.md

 for finding the closest match this means that the data has to be further processed for example by cross-correlating with other data.
-Alternatively the served could be extended to also return this information, for example by looking it up in an external database.
+Alternatively the served could be extended to also return this information, for example by loading it from an external database or some other resource.

 # Caveats